Top 5 3rd Quarter Trades of Ma - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Matthew Goff Investment Advisor, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Mayflower Financial Advisors, LLC’s top five trades of the quarter.

-The guru sold out of their 14,113-share investment in ARCA:SCHV.
-Previously, the stock had a 0.24% weight in the equity portfolio.
-Shares traded for an average price of $64.22 during the quarter.
+Mayflower Financial Advisors, LLC reduced their investment in ARCA:IVV by 142,960 shares.
+The trade had a 7.25% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Large-Cap Value ETF has a price-earnings ratio of 14.59 and a price-book ratio of 2.34.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.46 and a price-book ratio of 3.47.

-Matthew Goff Investment Advisor, LLC reduced their investment in ARCA:OEF by 4,199 shares.
-The trade had a 0.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $180.79.
+During the quarter, Mayflower Financial Advisors, LLC bought 131,106 shares of ARCA:VUG for a total holding of 134,312.
+The trade had a 6.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $240.74.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Matthew Goff Investment Advisor, LLC bought 12,768 shares of ARCA:XLF for a total holding of 104,255.
-The trade had a 0.11% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $32.9.
+During the quarter, Mayflower Financial Advisors, LLC bought 383,393 shares of ARCA:VEA for a total holding of 486,844.
+The trade had a 3.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.64.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard High Dividend Yield Indx ETF has a price-earnings ratio of 14.33 and a price-book ratio of 2.50.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.12 and a price-book ratio of 1.50.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.